 If you’re looking to get closer to nature, then there’s no place quite like the Bannau Brycheiniog (Brecon Beacons) National Park in Wales.
 Mountains and moorland dotted with standing stones, castles, villages and waterfalls offers visitors a stunning way to embrace Welsh culture, nature and mythology.

 We had the pleasure to talk with Adele Nozedar, author and founder of Brecon Beacons Foraging.
-This week’s Insightful destination expert, she tells us more about this beautiful landscape and connecting to nature through foraging.
+She tells us more about this beautiful landscape and connecting to nature through foraging.
 She also shares some dos and don’ts to think about along the way.

 Discover this on: Country Roads of Wales, Devon and Cornwall